programmedtorun/key_mgmt/README.md

 Build and run using the `go build main.go` and the `go run main.go` commands.
+Don't bother with `go build` as the compiler will complain about the test files.

 ----